BioDT/bfm-finetune/README.md

 The latent variables and decoder oututs will be save as a netcdf file in the path defined in `bfm_finetune/dataloaders/chelsa/batch_config.yaml`.

-To train the model, you can use the script `bfm_finetune/finetune_chelsa.py`.
+- To train the model, you can use the script `bfm_finetune/finetune_chelsa.py`.

 ```bash
 python bfm_finetune/finetune_chelsa.py
 ```

-To visualise the predictions of the finetuned model, you can use the notebook `notebooks/chelsa_2010_tas_pr.ipynb`.
+- To visualise the predictions of the task, you can use the notebook `notebooks/chelsa_2010_tas_pr.ipynb`.

 ### 6. Manually run code formatting / pre-commit